-- A guided self-management plan - Regular supervision, revision, reward, and reinforcement
+A guided self-management plan

+Regular supervision, revision, reward, and reinforcement

 Good communication is essential as the basis for subsequent good compliance/adherence19-22 (Evidence B).
-Key factors that facilitate good communication are23:
+Key factors that facilitate good communication are:

 - A congenial demeanor (friendliness, humor, and attentiveness)

 - Engaging in interactive dialogue

-- Giving encouragement and praise
+- · Giving encouragement and praise

 - Empathy, reassurance, and prompt handling of any concerns

 - · Giving of appropriate (personalized) information

 - Eliciting shared goals

-- Feedback and review
+- · Feedback and review

-Teaching health care professionals to improve their communication skills can result in measurably better outcomes-including increased patient satisfaction, better health, and reduced use of health care-and these benefits may be achieved without any increase in consultation times24.
+Teaching health care professionals to improve their communication skills can result in measurably better outcomes-including increased patient satisfaction, better health, and reduced use of health care-and these benefits may be achieved without any increase in consultation times.
 Studies have also shown that patients can be trained to benefit more from consultations.
-Patients taught how to give information to doctors in a clearer manner, information-seeking techniques, and methods of checking their understanding of what the doctor had told them gained significant improvements in compliance and overall health25.
+Patients taught how to give information to doctors in a clearer manner, information-seeking techniques, and methods of checking their understanding of what the doctor had told them gained significant improvements in compliance and overall health.
+Lay educators can be recruited and trained to deliver a discrete area of respiratory care (for example, asthma selfmanagement education) with comparable outcomes to those achieved by primary care based practice nurses (Evidence B).